AdKats/AdKats/README.md

   <li><b>Yell/Say Pre-Recording.</b> Usable along side plugins such as "server rules on request".
 Use numbers to
   reference predefined messages.
 Avoid typing long reasons or messages.</li>
   <li><b>External Controller API.</b> AdKats can be controlled from outside the game, through systems like AdKats
-  WebAdmin (under development).
+  WebAdmin.
 Once done you will be able to issue any admin command, manage bans, change plugin settings, track admin activities, and much more from a webpage without being in-game.</li>
   <li><b>Internal Implementation of TeamSwap.</b> Movement options for both your admins and playerbase if desired.
   Greatly improved over the default version.
 Documentation linked below.</li>
   <li><b>AdKats Ban Enforcer.</b> AdKats can enforce bans across all of your servers.
 The internal system has been built
-  to be more complete and reliable than others available, including metabans, and will be further enhanced with the release of AdKats WebAdmin.
+  to be more complete and reliable than others available, including metabans, and is further enhanced by using AdKats WebAdmin.
 It will automatically import all procon bans from all your servers and consolidate them.
   It will also import any existing bans from the BF3 Ban Manager plugin's tables.
 Full documentation linked below.</li>
   <li><b>Editable In-Game Commands.</b> All command text can be edited to suit your needs.</li>
   <li><b>Performance.</b> All actions, messaging, database communications, and command parsing take place on their own
   threads, minimizing performance impacts.</li>
   <li><b>Full Logging.</b> All admin activity is trackable via the database, so holding your admins accountable for
   their actions is quick and painless.
-And after WebAdmin is released nobody but your highest admins will need direct procon access.</li>
+And if you are using AdKats WebAdmin nobody but your highest admins will need direct procon access.</li>
 </ul>

 If you find any bugs, please submit them